Somewhere (song): The Supremes' version

 In 1965, the Supremes recorded the song for their album, There's a Place for Us, though it went unreleased until 2004.
 They also used it for their debut appearance at the Copacabana nightclub in New York City and it eventually became a fixture of their nightclub acts.
 They also sang the song on The Ed Sullivan Show and The Hollywood Palace.
 In contrast to the original melody, a special dramatic monologue was incorporated, which was frequently changed in conjunction with changes in the group as well as the country's turmoil in the late 1960s.

-In the aftermath of the shooting of Martin Luther King Jr., the monologue was changed to reflect King's famous "I Have a Dream" speech.
+In the aftermath of the shooting of Martin Luther King Jr., the monologue was changed to reflect King's "I Have a Dream" speech.
 When the Supremes appeared on The Tonight Show Starring Johnny Carson the day after King had been murdered, lead singer Diana Ross was so overcome with emotion that she practically stumbled through the speech, but got an extraordinary ovation from the studio audience.
 It would once again be nationally televised several months later that year when the group paired up with the Temptations for an NBC television special, TCB.
 The monologue for that special went as follows: